Adult social care services

 • Long Term Care: Prison

-• No support includes:
+• No Further Action includes:

-• No Services Provided - Deceased
+• No further action: Deceased

-• No Services Provided
+• No Support includes:

 Each request can only be recorded under one sequel, determined using a top-to-bottom hierarchy that prioritises which outcome to record when multiple sequels apply.
 Requests for support are defined as inquiries or applications for access to adult social care services and can be initiated by clients or on their behalf.